Organizing Physics with Open Energy-Driven Systems: Intuition

 Note that the dynamics only depend on the reaction $J_\omega$ rather than $\omega$; we started with the symplectic form to connect to the more conventional way of doing things, but we will almost exclusively only work with reactions in the future.

-\begin{remark} Notice how the assumptions on $\omega$ (non-degeneracy and antisymmetry) are not necessary for $J$ to be well-defined.
-In fact we get a reaction also from a \emph{Poisson structure}~\cite{crainic_lectures_2021}, this being simply a symplectic structure for which the non-degeneracy axiom is relaxed.
-Practically, these can be used to model dissipative Hamiltonian systems. \end{remark}
+\begin{remark} Notice how we only need $\omega$ to be non-degenerate because we want to take the inverse of $K_{\omega}$.
+However, if we had just started from $J_\omega$, we need not assume that $J_\omega$ is invertible.
+In fact we get a reaction also from a \emph{Poisson structure}~\cite{crainic_lectures_2021}, which boils down to a possibly-degenerate $J_{\omega}$.
+These can be used to model Hamiltonian systems with odd dimension. \end{remark}

 For any smooth manifold $M\in\Smooth$ of dimension $n$, there is a canonical symplectic structure on its cotangent space $X\coloneqq T^*M$.
 Given a coordinate chart for $M$ and the induced coordinate chart on $T^*M$ and $TM$, the corresponding reaction $J\colon T^*_xX\to T_xX$ over $x\in X$ has the following form